zidoro/pomatez/README.md

 Please consider starring this project to show your :blue_heart: and support.
 Thank you so much :bowing_man:

-## :shield: Privacy

-This app has analytics that will track the number of users only and nothing more ([analytics.ts](https://github.com/zidoro/pomatez/blob/master/app/electron/src/helpers/analytics.ts)).

 ## :newspaper: License

 MIT © [Roldan Montilla Jr](https://github.com/roldanjr)